Ensure Canine Teeth Erupt & Function Properly

 Guiding an impacted tooth into alignment is a gradual process that can take up to a year to complete.
 Wearing braces will also correct other orthodontic problems.
 Although the total treatment time can seem lengthy, remember that exposing and bonding an impacted canine tooth is ideal and helps avoid tooth extraction as a last resort.

 Our team at Akeso Oral, Facial & Dental Implant Surgery makes the oral surgery experience as seamless as possible.
-The surgery to expose an impacted canine tooth is a straightforward procedure that we can perform in the comfort of our offices in Columbia, Nottingham, Laurel, Catonsville, Lutherville, Fulton, and Westminster, MD.
+The surgery to expose an impacted canine tooth is a straightforward procedure that we can perform in the comfort of our offices in Columbia, Catonsville, Lutherville, and Westminster, MD.
 If you or your child have an impacted tooth, contact us to schedule a consultation and we will design a custom treatment plan.

 Hear From Our Patients